Halitosis, better known as ‘bad breath’, is sometimes associated with diabetes. Several dental and oral conditions can also cause halitosis.

-Having bad breath can have knock on effects, such as loss of self-esteem and even contribute to depression.
+Having bad breath can have knock-on effects, such as loss of self-esteem and even contribute to depression

-If you take metformin and think it is causing you to have bad breath , contact your diabetes healthcare team for advice on any alternative medications available.
+If you notice you have bad breath, it could be a side effect of your regular medications.
+Some people report having bad breath as a result of taking metformin.
+If you take metformin and think it is causing you to have bad breath , contact your diabetes healthcare team for advice on alternative medications which may be available.

 Preventing bad breath

 The best way to prevent bad breath is to have a good plaque removal regime

 Ensuring you brush and clean in-between your teeth at least twice a day and visiting the dentist regularly will help.
 Your dentist will be able to check for any evidence of gum disease, which can harbour bacteria and cause halitosis.